Support Services

 Transportation

-The district shall provide transportation to students transferring to a safe school within the transportation limits established under New York’s Education Law.
+The district will provide transportation to students transferring to a safe school within the transportation limits established under New York’s Education Law.

 Procedures for Determining Whether a Student Has Become the Victim of a Violent Criminal Offense on School Grounds